MdFaisalHussain/CanvasX/README.md

 # CanvasX
-CanvasX is Libra to create 2d games in js
+CanvasX is Simple Library to create 2d games in js